Automatic generation of the drainage system layout

 - Right-click to confirm the previous selection.

-- Select the destination element of the pipes with the left mouse button; in this case, the siphon trap (2).
+- Select the destination element of the pipes with the left mouse button; in this case, the floor trap (2).
 At this point, the pipes connecting the elements are generated.

 Generate the path from the elements to the branch